How does therapy help?

 - a safe, supportive, and confidential space

 Please register on the client portal to schedule your first appointment.

 Is therapy confidential?

-- If the therapist suspects abuse to a child, dependent adult, or an elder, or are made aware of domestic abuse.
-These situations all require the therapist to notify law authorities immediately.
+- if the therapist suspects abuse to a child, dependent adult, or an elder.
+These situations all require the therapist to notify the appropriate authorities immediately.

-- If the therapist suspects an individual has caused, or is threatening to cause severe bodily harm to another person, therapists are required to report it to the police.
+- if the therapist suspects an individual has caused, or is threatening to cause, severe bodily harm to another person.
+These situations require that the therapist notify the appropriate authorities and individuals immediately.

-- If an individual intends to harm themselves, expressing to the therapist for example, plans for suicide.
-While the therapist will attempt to work through this in the therapy session, if it appears to be unresolved or the client does not cooperate, additional action may need to be taken to ensure the safety of the client.
+- if an individual expresses intent to harm themselves.
+While the therapist will attempt to work through this in the therapy session, if it appears to be unresolved or the client does not cooperate, additional action may be needed to ensure the safety of the client.